 To build a trellis like this, use eight foot 2x3's as poles on the two sides and two furring strips for rails to span the space between them, providing a frame for the twine to support and guide the bean vines.
 At the top, furring strips are used to fashion a shelf which supports 4 small poles running horizontally along the length of the trellis.

 Building the Trellis

-Sharpen one end of each 2x3 and lay the furring strips on the ground inline with your bean row.
-Set the 2x3 poles so they overlap the strips a bit and drive them into the ground a foot or so.
+Sharpen one end of each 2x3, set them aside and lay the furring strips on the ground inline with your bean row.
+Set the 2x3 poles so they overlap the strips a bit and drive them into the ground a foot or so deep.
 Use screws to attach the furring strips to the top and bottom of the 2x3's.
 Set the bottom strip off the ground high enough to allow the ball of twine to pass under it and set the top strip near the top of the poles.

 Lace bailing twine between the top and bottom furring strips, starting at a lower corner.
 Stretch the string from bottom to top, looping it twice around the top furring strip.
 Move across the trellis, lacing the twine from top to bottom to form a small V pattern with each pass until you reach the other end.
 Keep the twine taut with each lace and tie it off tight when you reach the other end.

 To form a shelf at the top of the trellis, use 4 pieces of furring strip.
 Cut two a couple feet long and two more a foot or so longer than that.
 Fasten one short board to one longer board using a single screw on one end.
 Attach this assembly to the top of each side of the trellis.
 First, fasten the end of the shorter board to the top of the pole just above the rail using one screw.
 Fasten the end of the longer board a foot or so farther down the pole using one screw.
 Using these support arms, lay thin boards or bamboo across the two and tie them in place with some twine.
 This shelf will provide support for the bean vines as they outgrow the trellis.